getsentry/publish/README.md

 ## Retracting Release Request

-To restract a release request, comment `#retract` (as the only comment content) under the request you want to retract.
+To retract a release request, comment `#retract` (as the only comment content) under the request you want to retract.
 The only person that can do retract a release, is the same person that initially requested it and is listed in the request description.

+## Approvals

+Packages we release into the wider world that our customers install, require an explicit approval.
+This for instance applies to
+`sentry-cli`, our SDKs or the `symbolicator` distributed utilities.
+Internal dependencies such as `arroyo` can be published with an auto approval.
+The reasoning here is that the bump of the dependency requires an explicit approval again in Sentry proper.
+In theory if an independent package gets sufficient independent use of Sentry we might want to reconsider an auto approval process for such package as it might become an interesting target for an attacker.

+Automatic approvals are managed in the [`auto-approve.yml`](https://github.com/untitaker/publish/blob/main/.github/workflows/auto-approve.yml) workflow.

 ## Under the hood